mattgetgen/simdusfm/README.md

-# libusfm
+# simdusfm
-A standard USFM parser library for all systems and architectures
+A performance USFM parser for all Operating Systems and Architectures.